informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 In the current Rust architecture we consider a sequential flow, that is, execution of a loop where first `getHeaderData` and then `VerifyBisection` are invoked (`VerifyBisection` calls `verifySingle`).
+ `getHeaderData` only needs to be called if *untrustedStore* does not contain a header of height *nextHeight*.

 ### Termination Conditions